bcronje/docs/docs/support/troubleshooting.md

 If you think Enclave is having trouble reaching our SaaS services, please work through the following checklist to identify the problem.

-1. Check [https://status.enclave-networks.com/](https://status.enclave-networks.com/) for any potential service disruptions or outages
+1. Check [https://status.enclave-networks.com/](https://status.enclave-networks.com/) for any disruptions or service outages

 2. Check your systems are enrolled and showing as both connected and approved in the portal